 | Territories (YK, NT, NU) | $2,500 | $4,500+ | Remote logistics + shipping |

 New construction vs retrofit.
-If no existing loop, plumber adds $300–$700 for copper/PEX modification.
+If no existing loop, modifications add $300–$700 for copper/PEX work.
 Outdoor hose bib bypass can add extra.

-Digital metered valves cost more than timer-based ($200–$500 premium).
-Brands like Fleck, Aquasana, Waterite influence final price.
+Digital metered valves generally cost more than timer-based ($200–$500 premium).
+Brands such as Fleck, Aquasana, Waterite influence the final price.

-Remote areas (Northern Ontario, Yukon) add freight charges up to $300.
-Provincial plumbing code requirements may increase labour.
+Remote areas (Northern Ontario, Yukon) may add freight charges up to $300.
+Provincial plumbing code requirements can also increase labour.

 | Expense Item | Frequency | Average Cost (CAD) | Notes |